AdobeDocs/marketo-measure.en/help/miscellaneous/other-related-resources/email-tracking-parameter.md

  </tbody>
 </table>

-And finally, within Marketo Measure, you will need to specify the tracking parameter so that Marketo Measure can locate the email or Id value.
+And finally, within [!DNL Marketo Measure], you will need to specify the tracking parameter so that [!DNL Marketo Measure] can locate the email or Id value.
 The default is "mailId" as shown in the examples above and the screenshot below.
-Enter the value into your Settings in Marketo Measure, then click **Save**.
+Enter the value into your Settings in [!DNL Marketo Measure], then click **[!UICONTROL Save]**.

 ![](assets/one.png)